The Well — Catholic Women's Group

 “The water I give will become in them a spring of water welling up to eternal life.” — John 4:14

 The Well is a welcoming space for women in our parish to deepen their faith, build meaningful friendships, and encourage one another in spiritual growth.
-What began in January 2026 as simple coffee conversations between Pippa, Moana, and Katey is growing into a supportive community where women can pray, reflect, and share life together.
+What began in January 2026 as simple coffee conversations has grown into a supportive community where women can pray, reflect, and share life together.

 Contact